michigan-musicer/bis/public/md/obs-qual.md

 Here I will present 10 of what I think are the most interesting qualitative observations from these interviews.

 For the most part, I am the only one coming up with these observations.
 (I discussed safe-to-discuss ideas with friends who knew about the project, as well as my therapist, but neither group participated in the writeup.)
-This means you should take these with a lot of salt; I probably make mistakes like citing some interviews more than others or citing all graduate students to prove one point instead of drawing from the whole sample space.
+This means you should take these with a lot of salt; I probably make mistakes like citing some interviews more than others, or citing only graduate students to prove one point instead of drawing from the whole sample space.
 Be skeptical.

 Additionally, I recommend briefly looking at the [demographic info](/observations_demographic) to get a sense of what this group of interviewees looks like.
 Keep in mind that **it consists disproportionately of straight Asian / Caucasian male students in engineering programs**.

+# Table of contents

+#### 1. BIS is near-universal, but comes in varying degrees

+#### 2. Amount of work done does not necessarily predicate burnout

+#### 3. GPA does not necessarily predicate imposter syndrome

+#### 4. BIS can be rooted in only academics or also in outside circumstances

+#### 5. Hints of a BIS "culture" at UofM?

+#### 6. "Stress casualties" are relatively few

+#### 7. Demographically "advantaged" students are the only ones who sometimes have an easier time

+#### 8. What relationship does egotism have with BIS?

+#### 9. High school experiences can directly influence BIS at UofM, though not always

+#### 10. COVID-19 had three distinct "tiers" of impact

+#### 11. It might end, it might not

 ## 1. BIS is near-universal, but comes in varying degrees

 *Although 41 interviewees were interviewed, current statistics are out of 39 because two interviewees have final reviews of their transcripts pending.*